-202021IFU-209 assessment9
+202021IFU-350.assessment9.docx

 Being truthful and being honest is not the same thing.

 (a) True

 (b) False

+Question 1.5

 Tony has been appointed as a liquidator of Company X. Company X has several major creditors, including ABC Bank.
 A year prior to the liquidation of the Company, Tony was acting in an advisory capacity for ABC Bank in litigation against Company X where he attempted to advance ABC's position as a creditor.

-This situation is an example of a/an threat
+This situation is an example of a/an threat.

 (a) self-review

-- (b) self-interest
+(b) self-interest

-- (c) advocacy
+(c) advocacy Commented [JL4]: c

-- (d) intimidation
+(d) intimidation

+Question 1.6

 A lack of independence and impartiality due to a prohibited relationship with a stakeholder can always be remedied by disclosing the relevant relationship to the relevant parties and issuing a declaration of independence.

 (a) True

-(b) False
+(b) False Commented [JL5]: b

+Question 1.7

 Julie is a well-known insolvency practitioner and is often sought out for her knowledge and expertise.
 She currently has ten ongoing insolvency matters (most of them quite complex) and has been feeling somewhat overwhelmed.
 Due to her impressive curriculum vitae she is contacted by a very large designer company in distress inquiring whether she would be able to take an appointment as an administrator.
 Julie should:

-- (a) Accept the appointment as it will boost her career even further. - (b) Accept the appointment as she can get one of her junior associates to take over all her other cases. - (c) Accept the appointment because as a professional she will have the ability to give all of the cases she is involved in some attention, although some of them will now only be overseen by her. - (d) Refuse the appointment as she will not be able to give all of the cases she is involved in the requisite level of attention.
+(a) Accept the appointment as it will boost her career even further.

+(b) Accept the appointment as she can get one of her junior associates to take over all her other cases.

+(c) Accept the appointment because as a professional she will have the ability to give all of the cases she is involved in some attention, although some of them will now only be overseen by her.

+(d) Refuse the appointment as she will not be able to give all of the cases she is involved in the requisite level of attention.

+Question 1.8

-Page 4
+202021IFU-350.assessment9.docx Page 4

-Commented [JL4]: c